 Born in California but brought up in England she was introduced to the Golden Age of crime authors at an early age by her mother.
-She is married to a blind physiotherapist, and it is from his mother, born in a large country house in Devon (now a hotel), educated by governess and with a cut glass voice like the Queen, that she absorbed real life stories about the twenties and thirties.
+She is married to a blind physiotherapist, and it is from his mother, born in a large country house in Devon (now a hotel), educated by a governess and with a cut glass voice like the Queen, that she absorbed real-life stories about the twenties and thirties.

 She has always had a fascination with the Art Deco period and the Golden Age of crime writing.
-She has been filling her house with Art Deco inspired artefacts and clothing for 40 years.
+She has been filling her house with Art Deco-inspired artefacts and clothing for 40 years.

-Blind Witness is her debut novel and is the beginning of a series featuring Alasdair and Melissa Charters.
+Blind Witness is her debut novel and is the beginning of a series featuring Alasdair and Melissa Charters

 In 1922 a blind WWI veteran and former intelligence officer attends a weekend with his aristocratic wife and her family at a country house in the New Forest, Hampshire.
-Fourteen people sit down to dinner on the Friday night; by the end of the weekend there are two murders, an attempted murder and a suicide.
+Fourteen people sit down to dinner on the Friday night; by the end of the weekend, there are two murders, attempted murder and a suicide.

 This is book one in a series of humorous murder mysteries and introduces young sleuths The Hon Melissa Charters and her war veteran husband Major Alisdair Charters.
 The pair collaborate using Melissa’s powers of observation and Alisdair’s old skills gained in the Secret Intelligence Service to investigate the events unfolding over the weekend.

-A murder mystery, with a spy plot told from many different points of view in the tradition of Simon Brett, Kerry Greenwood and M C Beaton.
+A murder mystery, with a spy plot, told from many different points of view in the tradition of Simon Brett, Kerry Greenwood and M C Beaton.
 Will our investigators discover who is behind the murders?